Code-Institute-Submissions/how-till-spake-norn-irish/README.md

   - jQuery is the JavaScript library that was used to activate Materialize components and to add additional password validation to forms
 - [Materialize](https://materializecss.com/)
   - Materialize is a modern responsive CSS framework that was used to give the website a simple, responsive layout
+  - Also used to add different components including a navigation bar, a collapsible accordion and form elements
 - [MongoDB](https://www.mongodb.com/)
   - MongoDB Atlas is a cloud database service used to create and store the database collections for the application
 - [VS Code](https://code.visualstudio.com/)